jdh4/tensorflow_performance/README.md

 The use of multiple threads in this case leads to increased execution times.
 This may be because the neural network is quite small and there is an overhead penalty for using multiple threads.

-## MNIST Example with the Sequential API
+## MNIST Example with the Subclassing API

 Obtain the data: